-- 2.5.2 In restricted areas, vehicle operators must present the following upon the request of an airport constable: - a) All vehicle operator's permits issued under this directive - b) Their provincial driver's licenses - c) The vehicles' provincial registration certificates - d) Their restricted operator's certificates, if any - e) Their Restricted Area Identity Cards or authorization documents - 2.5.3 Any operator of a road vehicle involved in an accident shall: - a) Remain on the scene or return to it immediately following the accident and assist anyone who has been injured - b) Report the accident immediately to Airport Security - 2.5.4 Any operator of a road vehicle wanting to access the critical restricted area (see appendix 5), on the terminal's apron, has to undergo bodily or belonging search from a Canadian Air Transport Security Authority (CATSA) agent at a non-passenger and vehicle screening (NPS-V) point unless this person qualifies for an exemption from Transport Canada.
+- 2.5.2 In restricted areas, vehicle operators must present the following upon the request of an airport constable: - a) All vehicle operator's permits issued under this directive; - b) Their provincial driver's licenses; - c) The vehicles' provincial registration certificates; - d) Their restricted operator's certificates, if any; - e) Their Restricted Area Identity Cards or authorization documents. - 2.5.3 Any operator of a road vehicle involved in an incident shall: - a) Remain on the scene or return to it immediately following the incident and assist anyone who has been injured; - b) Report the incident immediately to Airport Security. - 2.5.4 Any operator of a road vehicle wanting to access the critical restricted area (see appendix 5), on the terminal's apron, has to undergo bodily or belonging search from a Canadian Air Transport Security Authority (CATSA) agent at a non-passenger and vehicle screening (NPS-V) point unless this person qualifies for an exemption from Transport Canada.
+Are exempted: - a) Snow removal vehicles during snow removal operations; - b) De-icing or glycol removal vehicles during de-icing or removal operations; - c) Aircraft towing vehicles during towing operations; - d) Emergency vehicles responding to an emergency.